MatthewGieger/email_weather/readme.md

   My father asked me if he could receive a daily text with a useful weather forecast.
 After looking for such a service, all sms forecasts were pretty pathetic, thus email_weather was born.

 # DESCRIPTION:
-  A simple python program that fetches weather data from WeatherUnderground via the weatherunderground api and emails it out.
+  A simple python program that fetches weather data from WeatherUnderground via the weatherunderground api and emails it out to a list of email/sms addresses.

 # REQUIREMENTS:
   Python 3